 Once finished with your meal, you can walk to the end of the street and view the Danish National Cathedral or walk a few blocks to Strøget, the longest pedestrian street in Europe.

 Whether you seek the traditional or the innovative, Copenhagen’s food scene is one of the best-kept secrets of Scandinavia.
 There are innumerable reasons to visit Denmark and its beautiful capital, but now you can add food to the list of must-do activities in Copenhagen.

 Wherever you decide to dine, remember to make a reservation in Copenhagen.
 Most restaurants are intimate with limited seating, and on a summer weekend, you won’t make it through the door without a prior reservation.

 About the Author: Derek Hartman is an American expat from Philadelphia living in Copenhagen, Denmark.
-He is an avid traveller who has been to 30+ countries and loves delicious food, good wine and adventure.
-Derek shares his experiences living abroad and travelling the world on his blog, Robe trotting, Instagram, and Facebook.
+He is an avid traveler who has been to 30+ countries and loves delicious food, good wine, and adventure.
+Derek shares his experiences living abroad and traveling the world on his blog, Robe trotting, and Facebook.

 if this food tasted as good as it looks on the photos then you were in food heaven 😉